klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 cd test
 ```

 We are in our folder, so let's download caver-js.
-If you don't have npm and node.js already installed, download the prerequisites [here]().
 Make sure to use node.js version 12 or 14.
-And then type:
+Here, we will use version ([14.16.0](https://nodejs.org/dist/latest-v14.x/)).

 ```
 npm install caver-js